matt4biz/go-resources/README.md

 This is a list of books, articles, videos, and other resources about learning Go along with some related topics.

+You can find my online Go class at this [playlist](https://www.youtube.com/playlist?list=PLoILbKo9rG3skRCj37Kn5Zj803hhiuRK6); subscribe to the channel for updates!

 Although a few tools or frameworks are mentioned, this site is particularly oriented towards tutorials or articles to improve one's knowledge of Go or software development, particularly development for the cloud.

 If you're looking for links to software, [Awesome Go](https://github.com/avelino/awesome-go/) is a site primarily oriented toward Go projects with some information on conventions and tutorials also.